-Spay-neuter surgeries for the TNR program have resumed.
+Spay-neuter surgeries for the Feral TNR program have SUSPENDED as of November 13.

 It is estimated that there are about 800,000 feral cats in Cook County and up to 60 million feral cats nationwide.

 What to do about feral cats is a controversial subject and discussions about this issue usually become very emotional.
 On one end of the spectrum of opinions are people who strongly believe that all feral cats should be eliminated by whatever means available.
 As you can imagine, this is a highly unpopular belief among most cat lovers.
 At the other end there are those that believe feral cats have every right to live “free” with no intervention.
 Most people believe that something needs to be done about the large feral cat population but want to keep the cats alive.
 Currently, there is little scientific data to objectively evaluate various approaches to reducing the feral population and in reality, there is no one solution that will work in every community.

 In November 2007, a Cook County ordinance took effect that allows the establishment of managed feral cat colonies if they are registered with a department approved sponsor.

 - Approve feral cat colony caretakers

 - Help resolve any complaints concerning the cat colonies